 AARP volunteers also made yarn lei ahead of the May 27 Girl Scouts flower collection and lei making event.
 Volunteers knitted dozens of yarn lei on April 20 at Harris United Methodist Church.

-On Maui, flower and ti leaf donations can be dropped at the Maui County Building on Friday, May 26 fro 9 a.m. -1 p.m.
-Volunteer lei makers can catch a free shuttle from the Maehara Baseball Stadium from 8:30 a.m. to 1:30 p.m.
+On Maui, flower and ti leaf donations can be dropped at the Maui County Building on Friday, May 26 from 9 a.m. – noon and volunteers will be making lei at the County Building.

 About 2,700 lei will be placed on graves at the Maui Veterans Cemetery in Makawao in time for Memorial Day.
 The Blossoms for the Brave event is sponsored by Kaunoa Senior Services and the county Department of Housing and Human Concerns.